Terrell-Jefferson/Using-Linux-to-Manage-File-Permissions/README.md

 ---

-## Task 4: Change File Permissions on a Hidden File
+## Change File Permissions on a Hidden File

 The research team recently archived `project_x.txt`.
 They do not want anyone to have write access to this project, but the user and group should have read access.